Greens MP David Shoebridge cleared of protest charges outside Kirribilli House

 “If he is an agitator, he is in good company.
 Many of the great religious and political figures of history have been agitators, and human progress owes much to the efforts of these and the many who are unknown.”

-If you have been arrested at a protest, or seek legal advice contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 or for a free initial consultation.
+If police arrested you at a protest, seek legal advice.
+Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 or for a free initial consultation.